Estimated Reading Time: 5 Minutes

 All a cybercriminal needs to carry out identity theft is a computer/laptop and an Internet connection.
 No special devices or specialised software is used at all.
 That’s not to say that a well-rounded cybercriminal won’t have tools at their disposal that they use for other purposes, which could help with identity theft.
 Tools such as a network packet sniffer, or a brute force password hacking application.

 No discussion of identity theft would be complete without mentioning the Dark Web.
-This is a small, hidden, private network of websites that are not typically accessible unless you know exactly where to find them.
+This is a hidden, private network of websites that are not typically accessible unless you know exactly where to find them.
 They don’t appear in search engines, and they work in a slightly different way to standard sites.

 The Dark Web is the wild west of the Internet, with no policing or moderation.
 It has been used for everything from dealing drugs to hiring a hitman.
 A massive amount of information of interest to identity thieves is available for free, or for trade on the Dark Web.
 This is also where identity thieves sell identities that they have already stolen.
 Criminals pay an average of $160.15 to obtain an online banking account, and they can access other accounts for much cheaper according to this article by NBC News.

 This second part of our series on identity theft has hopefully demonstrated how shockingly simple it can be to steal a person’s identity, even if they have taken steps to protect it.
 The take away here should be that although there are things you can do to protect your own digital identity, we all rely on multiple third-parties to “keep their end of the bargain” and make sure they store our critical data securely.
+One layer of security is not enough and has to be reinforced by multiple tools and vigilance.